aelligp/ptroutine/README.md

 # ptroutine

-Plotting multiple output.mat files into one figure for best practice
+Plotting routine for multiple .mat files to visualise differences in parameters from the nakhla code